Modular curves and their pseudo-analytic cover: Introduction

 \epk

-\bpk With Theorem \ref{MainAddend} in hand we can apply the model-theoretic techniques on categoricity developed in earlier works (see e.g. the survey in \cite{Zspecial}) and in particular the proof in \cite{DH} which we follow quite closely (and so use the Serre open image theorem).
+\bpk With the results of \cite{Append} in hand we can apply the model-theoretic techniques on categoricity developed in earlier works (see e.g. the survey in \cite{Zspecial}) and in particular the proof in \cite{DH} which we follow quite closely (and so use the Serre open image theorem).

 The axioms $\Sigma$ of the resulting $L_{\omega_1,\omega}$-theory consist, as in abelian examples, of three parts:

 \begin{itemize} \item[A] The axioms describing $\U^\mathrm{Pure}$ (the abstract version of $\HH^\mathrm{Pure}$), a locally modular structure of trivial type with the action of the group $\G$ isomorphic to $\GL_2^+(\Q),$ and its subgroups corresponding to $\Gamma(n).$ \item[B] The axioms describing an algebraically closed field $\F$ of characteristic 0 and curves $\Y(n)\subset \PP^3(\F).$ \item[C] The axioms describing $j_n: \U^\mathrm{Pure}\to \Y(n)$ obtained via the translation of relations on $\U^\mathrm{Pure}$ to special relations on the $\Y(n).$ \end{itemize}